 How can you use behavioral finance to your advantage?

 Daniel Kahneman, who won the Nobel Prize for behavioral finance offers his personal way to deal with the perils of his nerves surrounding investing.
-In his book he quantifies the costs of trading too much in reacting or overconfidence.
+In his book, he quantifies the costs of trading too much in reaction or overconfidence.
 We typically buy low and sell high which is costly.
 His answer is to not look at his quarterly statement.

 1The World Needs Your Weird, inkblot.com, May 5, 2014

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
 All performance referenced is historical and is no guarantee of future results.
 All indices are unmanaged and may not be invested directly.